scossar/discourse-blog-post/README.md

 This plugin was developed as a 'proof of concept.'
 Use it on production sites at your own risk.

+My intention is to restructure the code to make it less dependent on the Discourse HTML structure.

 Pull requests and suggestions for improvement are welcome.

 ### Use